Beagle puts AbuselPDB to work from Slack and Microsoft Teams - reading what it needs, drafting the work, and waiting for your nod.

 Yes.
 Connect AbuselPDB with OAuth and Beagle works with it from Slack and Microsoft Teams - reading what it needs, drafting the work, and asking before anything goes out.

-Beagle watches AbuselPDB for when a service alerts or a job fails, then flag it and draft the summary.
+Beagle watches AbuselPDB for when a service alerts or a job fails and is ready to flag it and draft the summary.
 You can also just ask it questions about your alerts in plain language.

 Every read is scoped to the teammate who asked - Beagle only sees what that person can already see in AbuselPDB - and nothing is sent or saved until you approve it.